 Actually, let me revise that statement.
 Chilly weather most definitely calls for a piping hot bowl of soup + some fluffy, moist and delicious corn bread.
 Yes to the yes.

 So.
-In celebration of the dreary mess that is currently taking place outside my window, today we are revisiting these honey cornbread muffins from wayyyyy back in the archives.
+In celebration of the dreary mess that is currently taking place outside my window, today we are revisiting these gluten free honey cornbread muffins from wayyyyy back in the archives.

 Because after six years, I’ve most definitely learned a whole lot about baking and cooking.
 And, um, well, these bad boys definitely needed a little bit of fine tuning.